-$$ho = xo \left(\mathbf{X}^{\mathsf{T}}\mathbf{X}\right)^{-1} xo^{\mathsf{T}} \tag{2.8}$$ where xo is a row vector of the logarithms of the explanatory variables at a given site, $(\mathbf{X}^{T}\mathbf{X})^{-1}$ is the covariance matrix of the regression parameters (T means transpose), xoT is a column vector of the logarithms of the explanatory variables at a given site.
+$$ho = xo (\mathbf{X}^{\mathrm{T}}\mathbf{X})^{-1} xo^{\mathrm{T}}$$ (2.8)

+where xo is a row vector of the logarithms of the explanatory variables at a given site, $(\mathbf{X}^{T}\mathbf{X})^{-1}$ is the covariance matrix of the regression parameters (T means transpose), xoT is a column vector of the logarithms of the explanatory variables at a given site.

 Equations 2.7 and 2.8 and the data in Appendix 1 are used to compute the prediction limits in the Tasker program.
-For plus and minus one standard error of prediction, there is a 68 percent chance that the true discharge lies between the upper and lower prediction limits.
+For plus and minus one standard error of prediction, there is a 68 percent chance that the true discharge is between the upper and lower prediction limits.

 The range of watershed characteristics for each hydrologic region is given in Table 2.2.
-The watershed characteristics were estimated using GIS data from several sources as described in the report by Moglen and others (2006).
+The watershed characteristics were estimated using GIS data from several sources as described in Appendix 1.
 The Fixed Region regression equations for each hydrologic region are given in Appendix 3 along with the standard error of estimate and the equivalent years of record.
-The Fixed Region regression equations are based on 24 stations in the Eastern Coastal Plain (including 9 stations in Delaware), 22 stations in the Western Coastal Plain, 50 stations in the Piedmont (34 rural stations, 16 urban stations), 20 stations in the Blue Ridge and 23 stations in the Appalachian Plateau.
-A total of 139 stations out of the 154 stations were used to derive the Fixed Region regression equations.
-Fifteen stations were omitted from the analyses because they were outliers and not representative of any stations in the given region.
+The Fixed Region regression equations are based on 28 stations in the Eastern Coastal Plain, 24 rural and urban stations in the Western Coastal Plain, 53 rural stations in the Piedmont and Blue Ridge, 16 urban stations in the Piedmont, and 23 stations in the Appalachian Plateau.
+A total of 144 stations were used to derive the Fixed Region regression equations in Appendix 3.